REGIONAL, STATEWIDE, & NATIONAL

 The PFund Foundation offers event sponsorships for events, gatherings, conferences, and convenings serving a primarily LGBTQ+ audience.
 Sponsorship amounts typically range from $500 - $1,000 and organizations are limited to receiving one sponsorship per calendar year.
 Applications are reviewed on the last Monday of each month.
 After grants are reviewed, payment processing takes about 4 weeks.
-Please make sure to apply at least 60-days before your event date.December
+Please make sure to apply at least 60-days before your event date.January

 Final Deadline: January 8